Crusading movement: Mongols

 In 1206, Temüjin was proclaimed Genghis Khan, uniting the Mongol tribes under the belief in a divine destiny to conquer the world.
 Western Europeans first learned of the earliest Mongol conquests during the Fifth Crusade.
-Some tribes followed the Eastern Syriac (Nestorian) Church, which had split from mainstream Christianity.
-Fragmentary reports of Mongol advances revived legends of Prester John, a mythical Eastern Christian ruler viewed as a potential ally against Islam.
+As some tribes followed the Eastern Syriac (Nestorian) Church, the Mongols came to be linked in Western thought to the people of the mythical Christian ruler Prester John, prompting hopes of an anti-Muslim alliance.
 The Mongol invasion of Eastern and Central Europe in 1239–42 shocked Western Christendom.
 Although Pope Gregory IX called for a crusade, the Mongols withdrew from Europe following the death of Ögedei Khan, Genghis's successor, in 1242.

 In the Middle East, Mongol forces sacked Baghdad and destroyed the Abbasid Caliphate in 1258.
 Seeking protection, Hethum I of Cilician Armenia and Bohemond VI of Antioch submitted to Hulegu, the Mongol il khan (ruler of the Middle East).
 The Ilkhanate's expansion ended in 1260 when Mamluk forces defeated Hulegu's army in the Battle of Ain Jalut.

 Jews

-Roman legislation under Constantine the Great, the first Christian emperor, and Augustine's theology shaped Western Christian views of Judaism.
-Constantine upheld Judaism's legality but imposed restrictions on its practitioners; Augustine asserted that Jews were divinely preserved yet punished with dispersion for rejecting Jesus.
+Late Roman legislation and Christian theology shaped Western attitudes to Judaism.
+It remained legally recognised, yet its adherents faced restrictions and were seen as divinely preserved but punished with dispersion for rejecting Jesus.
 Jewish migration to Western Europe coincided with the pre-Crusade economic boom.
 Coming from developed Islamic economies, Jewish merchants brought advanced commercial expertise.
 Free from canon law's anti-usury rules, they came to dominate moneylending, fuelling antisemitism.
 Local rulers valued Jewish economic contributions and offered protection, though often fragile.

 Organized pogroms began in the Rhineland during the First Crusade, reportedly driven by vengeance for Christ's death and desire for Jewish property.
-In Jerusalem, Crusaders massacred Jews, though communities in other towns—such as Tyre and Ascalon—survived.
-Jewish pilgrimage to the Holy Land intensified, with hundreds of western Jews settling there during the Crusades era.
+In Jerusalem, crusaders massacred Jews, though communities in other towns—such as Tyre and Ascalon—survived.
+Jewish pilgrimage to the Holy Land intensified; hundreds of western Jews settled there during the Crusades era.
 Although Pope Calixtus II's bull Sicut Iudeis forbade violence against Jews, crusade preaching repeatedly incited antisemitic pogroms.